BenjaminBoumendil/dataf/docs/first_project.rst

 Entry point
 -----------

-The entry point is made to avoid import probleme, you can alias it to have a easy way of using your program.
+The entry point is made to avoid import problem, it contains:

 - An init method initialising arg_parse_opt and commands for the arguments parser.